 The durability of wooden Montessori toys also means that one toy can provide ongoing learning and development for years, unlike plastic toys that are likely to break before long.

-One of the key factors that make Montessori learning so effective is the notion of independent repetitive learning.
+One of the key factors that make Montessori learning so effective is the notion of independent repetitive learning, especially for infants and babies.
 Parents new to the concept may see these toys as lacking in features or instant gratification.
 Instead, the toys offer deeper lessons on motor skills, reasoning, cognitive development, and other similar abstract concepts.
 They do so with self exploration and repeated lessons through the same patterns of cause and effect.

 Kids build skills with time, often independently and at their own pace.
 This is another reason why those tactile and appealing materials are so important, they ensure that these toys remain forever engaging for children.